Eddy Tansil: After prison escape

 An anti-corruption watchdog, Gempita, determined in 1998 that Tansil was conducting business under a corporate license of German company Becks Beer in Putian, Fujian, China.

 In 2013, Eddy Tansil's presence in China since 2011 was confirmed, and an extradition request was submitted to the Chinese government.
 In 2015, Tansil was reportedly residing in Macau.

 Indonesian news website Tirto.id in July 2019 reported that Tansil had defaulted on a bank loan in China in 2002.
 He had reportedly borrowed 389.92 million renminbi (then $47 million) from the Bank of China, putting up land assets and two factories in Putian as collateral, but failed to repay the amount and then challenged efforts to confiscate his assets.

 Family

 He is a brother of Hendra Rahardja, a banker whose loans to his own companies and his family's businesses were not repaid, resulting in losses of $264 million, and who died in custody in Australia during proceedings to extradite him to Indonesia.

+His nephew is Rudy Kurniawan, who was convicted of counterfeiting wine.